digital-peace-talks/Polarizer-App/README.md

 ### lead a 1:1 dialogue
 Users can send messages to users that accepted their request.
-- We a testing constrains to incentivise constructivnes.
+- We are testing constrains to incentivise constructivnes.
 - ATM we are testing to limit the maximum number of messages to incentivise on point argumentation.

 ### end 1:1 dialogue